icac-logo-southkorea

 3. Can the Marriage Certificate be issued if the marriage was conducted in South Korea?

 No, the Marriage Certificate issued by ICAC is based on marriages registered in India.
-Marriages conducted in South Korea must be registered with the local authorities.
+If one of the applicants is Korean, Korean marriages are acceptable; however please note that marriages conducted in South Korea must be registered with the local authorities first.

 4. How long does it take to process the Marriage Certificate?

-Processing typically takes 5-7 working days after submission of all required documents and verification.
+Processing typically takes 5-7 working days after the embassy interview.

 5. Is the Marriage Certificate issued by ICAC valid internationally?